omadeli/CAR-PRICE-ESTIMATOR-USING-MACHINE-LEARNING-ALGORITHMS/README.md

 # CAR-PRICE-ESTIMATOR-USING-MACHINE-LEARNING-ALGORITHMS
 The aim of this project is to build a Machine Learning model to predict car prices.
 The dataset is provided by AutoTrader- a well known British automotive online marketplace and classified advertising business.

+In the future i will deploy the Machine Learning Model so it's output can be rendered in the frontend of an application.

 # KEY INSIGHTS
 * Car model and age affects the price of cars postively and negatively
 * Colour of car does not impact price.